What Am I Facing For Battery On The Elderly In Fort Walton Beach?

 - If the crime involved the use of a deadly weapon, or if the elderly victim suffered great bodily harm, the charge will be enhanced from a second degree felony (15 years) to a first degree felony with a potential sentence of 30 years in prison.

 It should also be noted that for any conviction for Aggravated Assault or Aggravated Battery on the Elderly, you will face a mandatory minimum sentence of 3 years in prison.

-Like every other felony case we defend, we want you to know that your Battery on the Elderly charge is serious but it is also NOT hopeless.
+Like every other felony case I defend, I want you to know that your Battery on the Elderly charge is serious but it is also NOT hopeless.

-Give us a call at (850) 243-6097 if you have been charged with Battery on the Elderly in Fort Walton Beach and we will put our experience to work for you.
+Give me a call at (850) 243-6097 if you have been charged with Battery on the Elderly in Fort Walton Beach and I will put my experience to work for you.